wordfence/wordfence-cli/docs/Email.md

 # Email

 Wordfence CLI can be configured to send a summary of scan results (both the malware scan and the vulnerability scan) to an email address.
 The email will only send when the scan actually finds something, for instance a file contains malware, or a WordPress plugin has a vulnerability.
+An email will also not be sent in the event a scan fails.
+We recommend reviewing scan findings regularly.

 ## Configuration